abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         price: ''
         details: >
           Create a strategy for success in the digital era.
 We do the hard work to make it simple.
-See what's next
+We can help you make sense of how your world is changing, and see what's next.

           Redefine what's possible, give shape to the future—and get there.